HaaaO/academic-kickstart-1/content/post/machine-learning/resources/advanced.md

 +++
-title = "NAO Tutorial: NAOqi SDK"
+title = "Machine Learning Resources: Advanced"
 # see https://gist.github.com/rxaviers/7360908 for complete list of supported emoji
-subtitle = "Introduction to NAOqi SDK"
+subtitle = "For Researchers"

-date = 2019-01-23T00:00:00
+date = 2019-08-10T00:00:00
-lastmod = 2019-04-02T00:00:00
+lastmod = 2019-08-10T00:00:00
-draft = false
+draft = true

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["admin"]

-tags = ["Tutorial", "Robotics", "NAO"] summary = "This tutorial shows how to use NAOqi SDK"
+tags = ["Machine Learning", "Meta Learning", "GNN"] summary = "A list of useful resources for machine learning research"

 # Projects (optional).
 #   Associate this post with one or more of your projects.